chitsbits/ml-food-dispenser/index.md

 In order to train my own neural network, I first needed needed to collect my own dataset of Mimi's food bowl, with properly labelled training and validation sets.

-To make collecting the data set easier, I wrote a [script](https://github.com/chitsbits/bowl-ml/blob/master/take_train_images.py) (`take_train_images.py`) that allowed me to take pictures using the spacebar, while also automatically naming the image and uploading it to my home server.
+To make collecting the data set easier, I wrote a [script](https://github.com/chitsbits/bowl-ml/blob/master/take_train_images.py) (`take_train_images.py`) that allowed me to take pictures using the spacebar, while also automatically naming the image and uploading it to my home data server.
 I took the pictures with the Raspberry Pi I would later use for the dispenser, and made sure to keep the positioning the same, in order to keep the model accurate.

 I collected a total of 129 images; 25 images of a empty bowl, and 104 images of a non-empty bowl.
 Using the 80/20% rule of thumb, I put 80% of the images, randomly selected, to the training set, and the other 20% to the validation set.